Gerard Norton: Military career

 Norton's peacetime military training was done with the Middelandse Regiment, but after the outbreak of the Second World War he was transferred to the Kaffrarian Rifles in East London.
 In 1943, he transferred in to the 1/4th Battalion, Hampshire Regiment (later the Royal Hampshire Regiment).

 On 31 August 1944 during the attack on Montegridolfo, Italy, Lieutenant Norton's platoon was pinned down by heavy fire.
 On his own initiative and with complete disregard for his own safety, he advanced alone and attacked the first machine-gun emplacement, killing the crew of three.
 He then went on to the second position containing two machine-guns and 15 riflemen, and wiped out both machine-gun nests, killing or taking prisoner the remainder of the enemy.
 Throughout these attacks he was continuously under fire from a self-propelled gun, nevertheless he calmly went on to lead his platoon against the remaining enemy positions.

 The award of the Victoria Cross was gazetted on 24 October 1944.

 He later achieved the rank of Captain.

 Later life

 After the war he moved to Rhodesia, where he ran a large tobacco plantation and became a Rhodesian citizen.

 Gerard Ross Norton died on 29 October 2004.

-Norton was the great-grand nephew of Joshua Norton, a Californian man who proclaimed himself as "Emperor of the United States".